 So it’s time to get the tape measure out.
 Measure the distance from where the TV will be sitting to where you’ll be viewing it from.
 This will help you figure out what size TV you need, but there’s one more variable that you need to consider.

 3. Choose between HD, 4K or 8K

 (While we’re here, 8K doubles that to 7,680 x 4,320 for an incredible 33,177,600 pixels.
-But we wouldn’t recommend anybody buy an 8K TV in 2022 because, bluntly, the content just isn’t available and you’re largely paying for bragging rights rather than quality.)
+But we wouldn’t recommend anybody buy even the best 8K TV in 2022 because, bluntly, the content just isn’t available, and you’re largely paying for bragging rights rather than quality.)

 So what TV size do I need?

 So, with all of that in mind, what TV size do you need?